 These semi-open travel shoes serve three functions: 1) they’re breathable for getting around casually in hot climates; 2) they’re ruggedized with a protective toe-cap for adventure trips; 3) they’re brown leather, so I can get away with them in less casual situations.

 You’ll be surprised how sturdy and protective they are.
 I’ve trekked and tramped all over the world with them; I’ve even walked through light snow cover in New York after I donated my pair of Scarpa boots to charity.

-Keen make a huge range of travel shoes just like the Newport Bisons.
-But it’s the brown (or bison coloured) leather that makes them semi-passable in less casual situations.
-With a nice pair of jeans they can be worn to dinner, business meetings (we’re talking startups here) and anywhere that’s requires a little more conservatism.
-I’ve been in many situations where I would have been much less comfortable in Keen’s more colourful models.
+Keen makes a huge range of travel shoes just like the Newport Bisons.
+But it’s the brown (or bison colored) leather that makes them semi-passable in less casual situations.
+With a nice pair of jeans, they can be worn to dinner, business meetings (we’re talking startups here) and anywhere that requires a little more conservatism.
+I’ve been in many situations where I would have been much less comfortable in Keen’s more colorful models.